RosettaCommons/documentation/application_documentation/structure_prediction/RosettaCM.md

 ### Running the setup_CM.py script

 The most straightforward way to run the protocol is through the rosetta_tools script, protein_tools/scripts/setup_rosettacm.py.
+However, be warned as you may run into problems using this method.
 As input, you need the following:
 * Sequence alignment file in one of the supported formats (see below)
 * Template PDB file(s)
 * Target sequence fasta file